GAGGIUINO/gaggiuino.github.io/docs/README.md

 <details>
 <summary>Extended (Click to expand)</summary>

-1. Install dimmer - isolate the board using an enclosure or tape it up after wiring.
+1. Install the pressure sensor.
+Ensure it does not leak under pressure.
-2. Install the pressure sensor.
+2. Install dimmer - isolate the board using an enclosure or tape it up after wiring.
 3. Install the load cells.
 </details>